-Getting to Schladming
+How to Get to Schladming

 Budget | TUI BLUE Schladming is an all-around excellent accommodation in Schladming offering guests a bountiful breakfast (included), spa facilities (saunas), and a great location (located across from the Planai-Hochwurzen Cable Car).

-Midrange | Thalers Mariandl is an alpine modern guesthouse featuring bright, beautifully-designed rooms, an extensive spa area, and a quiet location.
+Midrange | Thalers Mariandl is an alpine modern guesthouse featuring bright, beautifully designed rooms, an extensive spa area, and a quiet location.
 You can walk to the center of Rohrmoos in a few minutes.

 Look for accommodation in Schladming.

 On Day 1, you can either hike to the Giglachseen lakes from Hochwurzen (longer) or Ursprungalm (shorter – see Alternative Stage 1).

 Stage 1: Hochwurzen (1852 m) – Rossfeld – Hochfeldmandl (2082 m) – Giglachseen (1921 m)

 - Difficulty: Moderate

 - Altitude Difference: 830 m ascending, 720 m descending